Benefits & considerations for caching HTML at CDN edge.

 For every URL that isn’t cached@edge, every request & response will now be routed through an additional node (the edge).
 Processing these requests will also require additional connection between edge and origin.
 For such a URL on our website, we observed first byte time increase as following:

 |Test Client Location||Mumbai||Mumbai|

 Based on the above table, it is important to know the first byte degradation for non-cached pages.
 One also needs to factor in how popular & critical these non-cached pages are for the website.

 Implementing HTML Caching with AWS Cloudfront CDN

 I set-up HTML caching for certain sections of this website a month ago.
-Infact, this post’s HTML is being served by Cloudfront CDN.
+Infact, this post’s HTML is being served by Cloudfront CDN (Oct 2019 update : This website is now removed from the CDN which was setup for testing purposes for this blog post).
 Below are the high-level details of the configuration:

 a.
 Create a Cloudfront Distribution to cache HTML

 It is ideal to have a different Cloudfront distribution to handle HTML from the one used to handle the static files (CSS, JS, images).
 This is because we would invalidate CDN cache for HTML differently than we do for static files.
 More on this later.